FHA Case Number On FHA Home Loans During Mortgage Process

-- Case Numbers can be transferred from one borrower to another borrower.
+- Case Numbers can be transferred from one borrower to another borrower

-- However, the Case Numbers cannot be transferred from the property.
+However, the Case Numbers cannot be transferred from the property.

-How FHA Case Number Connections Work
+How HUD Case Number Connections Work

-When a home buyer who is pre-approved for a FHA Loan starts the FHA Loan Process, the lender will need to get the borrower a Case Number on the property the borrower has a contract on.
+When a home buyer who is pre-approved for an FHA Loan starts the FHA Loan Process, the lender will need to get the borrower a Case Number on the property the borrower has a contract on.

-- However, in the event if the borrower decides not to purchase the home, the Case Number is now void.
+- However, in the event, if the borrower decides not to purchase the home, the Case Number is now void

-- When the borrower decides to purchase another property, then they would need to get a new Case Number on the second property they are purchasing.
+- When the borrower decides to purchase another property, then they would need to get a new Case Number on the second property they are purchasing

-- Lenders with original Case Numbers need to release the Case Number to the new lender.
+Lenders with original Case Numbers need to release the Case Number to the new lender.

-How Long Is FHA Case Numbers Valid
+How Long Is The FHA Case Number Valid

 If the FHA Loan with a case number did not close in six months, the original FHA Case Number will be canceled.

-- Any Case Numbers that is assigned prior to that date is still underwritten within the FHA Guidelines before the changes as long
+- Any Case Numbers that are assigned prior to that date is still underwritten within the Guidelines before the changes as long

 Qualifying For FHA Loans

-FHA Loans is the most popular loan program in the U.S. FHA Loans are popular with first time home buyers, home buyers with outstanding collections and charge offs, buyers with higher debt to income ratios, and home buyers with little to no credit.
+FHA Loans is the most popular loan program in the U.S. FHA Loans are popular with first time home buyers, home buyers with outstanding collections and charge offs, buyers with higher debt to income ratios, and homebuyers with little to no credit.

 Here are the basic FHA Guidelines: